 It allows people to forget their stresses.

-Thinking back to 2020, at the height of the COVID-19 crisis, many brands halted ads and avoided humorous ads altogether, as many consumers found it inappropriate.
+Thinking back to 2020, at the height of the COVID-19 crisis, many brands halted ads and avoided humorous ads altogether, as many consumers found them inappropriate.

 To get humor right, it’s all about finding a common ground and expanding upon it.
 It has to be appropriate, it has to be relatable, and it needs to be relevant to your brand.